Giao Phúc

-Giao Xuân (xã Giao Xuân) is a commune in Giao Thủy District, Nam Định, Vietnam approximately 150 km South-East of Hanoi.
+Giao Phúc (xã Giao Phúc) is a commune in Ninh Bình, Vietnam approximately 150 km South-East of Hanoi.
 It has a population of 10,000 people.

-The main source of income of the people of Giao Xuan comes from marine life.
+The main source of income of the people of Giao Phúc comes from marine life.
 Being 40% Christian, there is a collection of churches around the village.
 The other predominant religion is Buddhism.